DDT Calculator Guide: How to Calculate Perfect Water Temperature for Bread Baking

 - Cool pantry: 16-18°C (61-64°F)

 Mixing generates heat through friction.
-The friction factor varies by mixing method:
+The friction factor varies by mixing method and needs to be determined for your specific setup.

 - Target DDT: 24°C